 The model estimates the total number of mercury switches installed in vehicles manufactured before automobile model year 2003 to be 169,185,000 in vehicles sold in the United States.
 The 2002 model year was the last year that mercury switches were installed in vehicles.
 Most of the vehicles manufactured prior to 2003 containing these switches have already been taken out of service.
 The model estimates that 14,935,000 mercury switches nationally will be taken out of service from 2012 through 2017.
 The number of mercury switches available for collection from vehicles taken out of service in Maryland from 2012 through 2017 is estimated at 215,000.
-The model estimates that 44,000 mercury switches were available for collection from vehicles taken out of service in Maryland in calendar year 2012.
+The model estimates that 41,000 mercury switches were available for collection from vehicles taken out of service in Maryland in calendar year 2013.

-The following table presents detailed estimates for switches available for recovery, by year, as estimated by the Switch Retirement Model:
+The Maryland Mercury Switch Model table on pages 6 and 7 present detail estimates for switches available for recovery, by year, as estimated by the Switch Retirement Model: